diogocravocosta/DSE-07/coding_conventions.md

 	"""
 ```

-- if you use the same block of code multiple times, make it into its own function (write DRY code, i.e. don't repeat yourself)
+- if you use the same block of code multiple times, make it into its own function (write DRY code, i.e. Don't Repeat Yourself)
 - if you have several functions taking the same number as an input consider making a class and save this value as a class parameter (Matyas can give you a crash course in Object Oriented Programming)
-- for class naming capitalize each word, e.g.: CustomClass (PascalCase)
+- for class naming capitalize each word (PascalCase), e.g.: CustomClass
 - add comments whenever logic may be unclear
 - include units for numerical variables (at the very least inputs and outputs for each function) and don't change them (try to have SI units)
 - do not change a type of variable: e.g. from number to string